Kong: The Animated Series: United States

 On March 20, 2007, Genius Entertainment released two two-disc volumes which make up the whole series.
 A boxset containing both volumes and the Kong: Return to the Jungle movie was later released.

 Video games

 Two video games were released based on the series, both on the Nintendo Game Boy Advance.
 The first, called simply Kong: The Animated Series, was released by Planet Interactive in 2002.
-The second was released by Majesco Entertainment in 2005, and was based on the direct-to-video film Kong: King of Atlantis.
+The second was released by Majesco in 2005, and was based on the direct-to-video film Kong: King of Atlantis.